chriskhoo/justcausewebsite/private/pages/example-page.md

 - Write tests
 - is there a safe way to parse the markdown data vs using the code in components > Page?
 - work out mechanism for timestamps on things like badge awards
-- Do we need bullet points if we have MD?
-- do we need timestamp for impact output / outcome / quotes?

 - Search currently limited to report title and description do we need to extend this to other fields? if so which?
 - Can't seem to index (and weight collection)
 - Convert the sign up to a create user.
 Remove the login from the nav bar.